 Situated at the base of the Himalayas in Uttarakhand, Rishikesh is one of the largest cities in India.
 It is sometimes referred to as the “Gateway to the Garhwal Himalayas”.
 While Rishikesh is well known as a spot for pilgrimages, the stunning vistas and sprawling mountains make it attractive as a nature hotspot as well.

 The River Ganga flows through this holy town, which is dotted with shrines and yoga ashrams.
-Rishikesh is also among a select few places in India that offer locals and tourists several avenues to try out adventure activities.
+There are a number of places to visit in Rishikesh both for adventure and to explore this beautiful locale.
+Rishikesh is famous among locals and tourists as it offers them avenues to try out various adventure activities.

-Rishikesh and another holy town Haridwar (located just 20 km away) have now been assigned the title ‘twin national heritage cities’.
+Rishikesh and Haridwar (another holy town located just 20 km away) have now been assigned the title ‘twin national heritage cities’.
 Alcohol and non-vegetarian food are banned in the city owing to its religious importance.
 Nonetheless, you can expect to witness some ancient wonders when you visit the city.
+We bring you the list of the top 30 places to visit in Rishikesh.
+Sit back and read through!

 Making Your Trip Rishikesh an Unforgettable Experience